Last updated on January 12th, 2023

 Due to this restriction for the teams in the EFL Cup, there are lesser chances of having any huge upsets in this tournament.

-Nevertheless, there has been quite a few upsets, such as when Arsenal lost to Bradford City in the 2012/13 League Cup Quarter-Finals!
+Nevertheless, there have been quite a few upsets, such as when Arsenal lost to Bradford City in the 2012/13 League Cup Quarter-Finals!

 Frequency and duration of competition